Inhalant misuse is extremely dangerous!!

 - Buy safe products.
 Whenever possible, choose safer household products.
 Water-based and non-aerosol products are much safer to use and cannot be abused as an inhalant.
 If you must have aerosol or solvent-based products, make it a rule of the home that only adults use those products.

-Inhalant abuse, addiction, and where to get help.
+Inhalant misuse, addiction, and where to get help.

-For some, inhalant abuse can become an addiction.
-Young children may just abuse inhalants while older children may abuse inhalants along with other substances like alcohol and other drugs.
-If you are concerned a child you know may be addicted to abusing inhalants, or alcohol and other drugs, there are treatment agencies in the community who may be able to help.
+For some, inhalant misuse can become an addiction.
+Young children may just misuse inhalants while older children may misuse inhalants along with other substances like alcohol and other drugs.
+If you are concerned a child you know may be addicted to inhalants, or alcohol and other drugs, there are treatment agencies in the community who may be able to help.
 Call or visit 211 for information on providers in your area.